Haverhill is haunted.

 Don’t let that deter you.
 Haverhill’s ghosts can be worth the extra effort.

-In 2017, I was interviewed for an article that describes many of Haverhill’s best haunts: Haunted in Haverhill, by Alison Colby-Campbell, in the October 2017 issue of Haverhill Life.
+In 2017, I was interviewed for an article: Haunted in Haverhill, by Alison Colby-Campbell.
+The article was in the October 2017 issue of Haverhill Life.

-Here are some of my notes from my research for that interview.
+Here are my research notes from that interview.

 My early Haverhill ley line research produced two maps.